It begins with the feeling of freedom. Freedom from the constraints of the West, the long winters, the corporate drudgery.

-There are many tax services out there that can help you file your US taxes.
-Many of these companies are founded by US expats who have been working in the finance industry before.
+There are many tax services out there that can help you file your U.S. taxes.
+Many of these companies are founded by expats who come from the finance industry.

-You can get in touch with 1040 Abroad.
-It is run by American expat Olivier Wagner.
+One of them is 1040 Abroad, run by American expat Olivier Wagner.